yusenjeng/twitter_api_practice/README.md

 python3 query.py -lon -122.75 -lat 36.8 -r 10
 python3 query.py -lon -122.75 -lat 36.8 -r 50 -k 'NBA'
 ```
-The program returns two query results in this case.
+The program returns 64 query results in this case.
 It also measures the time spent on the query and shows the operators used this time.
 ![Query](reference/2.query.jpg "Query")